252nd Training Squadron: Reorganization

 In May 1992, Yugoslav People's Army was officially dissolved, and 252nd Squadron became part of "new" Air Force of Federal Republic of Yugoslavia.
 In this period a lot of pilots and aircraft from disbanded squadrons have arrived to squadron.
 There were 17 Super Galebs, 12 Jastebs, 14 Galebs and some Kraguj and Utva 66 aircraft, total 57 aircraft.
 Some of them have been based at Kovin and Sombor airports.
 By August 1992 squadron has become part of 204th Aviation Brigade, with 126th and 127th Fighter Squadrons and 352nd Reconnaissance Squadron.
 In this period squadron had a lot of joint exercises with fighter squadrons, which took about 40 aircraft, G-4s with mission to attack enemy airfield, MiG-29s as fighter protection for Super Galebs and MiG-21s as interceptors, trying to stop attack.
 In 1993 bad economical situation in country reflected of Air Force too, so pilots had some 50–60 hours of flight unlike before war when they had up to 100 hours.
 Due to the reorganization of the Air Force, squadron has become part of 98th Aviation Brigade (since 1997 Fighter-Bomber Aviation Regiment) with command at Lađevci Air Base.
 By 1994 Jastreb aircraft are being withdrawn while some G-4 were transferred from 172nd Aviation Brigade.
 In 1996, the squadron was equipped with ten standard G-4 aircraft and five N-62T.
 Since September 1997 the squadron is equipped with Orao aircraft from 242nd Squadron, while seven standard Super Galebs were given to 242nd Squadron, so squadron then had nine J-22 Orao attack aircraft, six NJ-22 two-seat Oraos, five N-62T and three standard G-4s and one Utva 75.

 Kosovo War and NATO bombing

 As a result of the bad political situation in 1998, and possible risk of NATO's aggression on FRY, on October 2 the squadron was relocated to Ponikve airport for 12 days and later returned to Batajnica.
 As the NATO air attacks have started by March 24, squadron has been again engaged in combat operations.
 It was again relocated to Ponikve port, where from it has made five combat flights in cooperation with 241st Squadron, attacking Kosovo Liberation Army positions at Čičavica mountain.
 Pilots were flying on extremely low level, due the total air supremacy of NATO aircraft over Kosovo and Serbia.
-The Ponikve airport, where most of 252nd Squadron aircraft were located was attacked by NATO for 35 times, with three carped bombings, destroying total airport infrastructure with almost 705 various bombs and missiles.
+The Ponikve airport, where most of 252nd Squadron aircraft were located was attacked by NATO for 35 times, with three carpet bombings, destroying total airport infrastructure with almost 705 various bombs and missiles.
 A lot of Orao aircraft were destroyed.